Best Stalker Movies on Mother of Movies

 The Fanatic 2019

-The Fanatic does not have to stand compared with any of the other films in this stalker movies list.
+The Fanatic does not have to stand compared with any of the other films in this stalker films list.
 But, I liked it.
 Starring John Travolta and directed by Limp Bizkit’s Fred Durst, Moose is more than a casual fan of Hunter Dunbar.
 Up against critics and audiences alike, many didn’t like Travolta’s performance or the constant voiceover citing the most irrelevant insight into aspects the film didn’t get into.

 Even though I agree with many of the sentiments given about The Fanatic, I also simply liked the fact the story is like the Eminem song, Stan – come to life.
 Its unlikeable protagonist, Hunter Dunbar is even the same guy they used for the music video to accompany the rapper’s hit song, Devon Sawa.

 Lastly, all Moose wants is an autograph from the one person he has adored since he discovered his love of films.
 Not one to be rejected on such simplistic terms, he doesn’t give up.
-Not only does The Fanatic have a character who destroys the life of the object of his desire, he never for one minute thinks he is doing the wrong thing.
+Not only does The Fanatic have a character who destroys the life of the object of his desire, but he never for one minute thinks he is doing the wrong thing.

 Quote from The Fanatic